microsoft/vscode-gradle/README.md

 ## Extension API

-This extension exposes a `runTask` api with the following definition:
+This extension exposes a `runTask` API with the following definition:

 ```ts
 function runTask(